 If missteps occur, they can be corrected, and additional training can be provided.

-The Bottom Line: Legal Virtual Assistants for Law Firm
+The Bottom Line: Legal Virtual Assistants for Law Firms

 As virtual legal assistants are remote workers, there are many business cost savings.